spear-sim/spear/CONTRIBUTING.md

 # Contribution Guidelines

-## Submitting issues and requesting new features
+## Submitting issues, questions, and feature requests

-Issues with existing functionality, as well as feature requests, can be submitted [here](http://github.com/isl-org/spear/issues).
-Before submitting a new issue, search to see if your issue has already been reported.
+Issues with existing functionality, questions, and feature requests can be submitted [here](http://github.com/isl-org/spear/issues).
+Before submitting a new issue, search through the existing open and closed issues to see if your issue has already been reported.

 ## Fixing bugs and adding features